filRocha/abr_control/README.rst

 quaternion.
-The time profile will match that of the path planner instantiated (ie: a linear path planner will have a linear step in orientation over time, with a constant change in orientation, whereas a second order path planner will have a bell shaped profile with the largest steps occuring during the middle of the movement, with an acceleration and deceleration at the start and end, respectively)
+The time profile will match that of the path planner instantiated (ie: a linear path planner will have a linear step in orientation over time, with a constant change in orientation, whereas a second order path planner will have a bell shaped profile with the largest steps occurring during the middle of the movement, with an acceleration and deceleration at the start and end, respectively)

 In addition to filters, there is a second order implementation using dynamic